Dan Rowe ABR CRS GRI

 Here is what you need to know about buying or selling homes and real estate in the Boise Idaho area.
 My charts have 13 years of data showing major trends in the Boise metro housing markets to help you make general decisions on the timing of buying and selling property.
 Save this to your favorites and check in monthly.
 Also see my quarterly newsletter.

-I think home prices must climb, given how amazingly low inventory levels are.
-With our local housing shortage, continued population growth, strong economy and now record breaking low mortgage rates, it's obvious.
+I think home prices must keep climbing, given how amazingly low inventory levels are.
+With our strong economy, is it not a great time to bet on appreciation?

-Home prices jumped again in the Boise area during the first quarter.
+Home prices climbed again, despite the Covid shut-down, in the Boise area during the second quarter.

-For the first quarter, the Ada county median existing home price of $347,275 was up a brisk 5.2% from the previous quarter.
-Sales were up 7.5% year over year in Ada County for the quarter.
+For the second quarter, the Ada county median existing home price of $349,900 was up just 0.7% from the previous quarter.
+A positive gain is surprising because sales were down almost 17% from a year ago in Ada County.

-The Canyon County median existing home price of $252,000 for Q1 is up 4.6% from the previous quarter.
-Year over year, the Q1 median for Canyon County is up 17.2%.
-Again, worth 5 years of normal appreciation in one year!
+The Canyon County median existing home price of $267,000 for Q2 is up 5.95% from the previous quarter.
+That's $15000 in a quarter, or $5k a month!
+Amazing results during a pandemic.
+Year over year, the Q2 median for Canyon County is up 13.66%, great returns and still climbing.

 Can home prices go higher?
-I say YES- compare our median home prices to other metros around the West and the national median.
+The housing shortage and low mortgage rates makes it a certainty for now.
+Also, compare our median home prices to other metros around the West.
 The Boise Metro median has surpassed the national median, but remains well below the more relevant West.
 Many western cities, where fewer people can afford to buy, are still seeing climbing home prices.
 For Q4 of 2019, the top 20 large US metros with tightest supply levels have a median list price of $480,830!